Adenoiditis is an inflammation of the adenoids caused by infection. Adenoids are masses of lymphatic tissue that help the body fight infection.

 - throat examinations using swabs to obtain samples of bacteria and other organisms

-- X-rays of the adenoids to determine their size and extent of infection
+- X-rays of your head and neck to determine the size of your adenoids and extent of infection

 - have recurring infections